 - Housing options include homestay with meals and student residence with or without meals. - Most host families are less than a 20-minute bus ride from school.
-For most host family placements, the host family provides two meals a day and lunch is the student's responsibility.
+For most host family placements, two meals a day are provided and lunch is the student's responsibility.
 Refunds are not given for meals not taken.
 In Peru, dinner is usually a light meal. - Student residence housing fills quickly.